 Prior art included in the third-party preissuance submission consisted of 5 peer reviewed articles published in scientific journals that established the existence of all claimed methods and technologies in the public domain.
 The prior art documents addressed overly broad claims that have been well established in the public domain and, if improperly granted, risked inhibiting access to psychedelic research, treatment, product development, and funding.
 These claims included using psychedelics, specifically psilocybin, in either single or multiple doses, to reduce headache burden and/or frequency.

 The America Invents Act allows third parties to submit prior art and concise descriptions of their relevance to the USPTO.
-This ensures that the documents submitted will be considered in the examination of a patent application.
-In addition, these submissions have a broad impact because applicants have a duty to disclose the submitted prior art for other relevant patent applications filed by the applicant.
+Documents submitted may be considered in the examination of that patent application.
+In addition, these submissions have a broad impact because applicants have a duty to disclose the prior art submitted against a single patent application for other relevant patent applications filed by the applicant.

 Porta Sophia tracks and analyzes psychedelic patent applications globally.
 If an application improperly claims innovation of something known in the public domain and meets the standards of Porta Sophia's third party intervention evaluation criteria, the team assembles evidence against these invalid claims and contests them directly to the relevant patent office through third-party interventions.

 Porta Sophia, meaning doorway to wisdom, is a non-profit psychedelic prior art library created to support good patents in the field of psychedelics.
 Based in Madison, Wisconsin USA, Porta Sophia identifies scientific, historical and cultural prior art in common and uncommon spaces and brings it together in one simple search tool for innovators and patent reviewers.
 The organization's mission is to protect the public domain, stimulate innovation, and support good patents to assure psychedelic therapies can one day be available at scale to the people who need them.